IBS Awareness month

 Irritable Bowel Syndrome (IBS) is characterised by intestinal distress in the form of bloating, cramping, diarrhea, constipation, and chronic pain.
 Sufferers not only experience decreased quality of life, but can find it difficult to come forward about often embarrassing IBS symptoms.
 This month is IBS awareness month though, and there’s no better time to talk openly about the problems IBS can cause as well as the solutions.

-Here’s some more information thanks to our partners at the GI Society.
-We also have articles to help you better manage and understand your IBS symptoms.
+Watch these two videos and read our articles to help you better manage and understand your IBS symptoms.